timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - Red #3 reestablished their superior position over Black #411 after returning to the rear engagement zone.
             - Black #411 illegally gained position on Red #3 using the OOB area (cut) and did not take immediate action to cede the cut.
         - The rear IPR communicates with me to confirm that I am aware that Red #3 went OOP, and I respond by indicating that Red #3 is a "non-initiator" who reestablished their superior position before Black #411 returned to an in-bounds position.
-        - I believe this video demonstrates the following:
+        - This video demonstrates the following:
             - My detailed attentiveness to tracking player positioning at all times so I can determine if a player illegally gains position using the OOB area.
             - My understanding of roller derby rules regarding gaining, losing, and reestablishing superior positioning for OOB block initiators and non-initiators alike.
             - My confidence to assess a penalty that I am nearly certain will draw enthusiastic objection from the player, their captain, their peers, and their coaches.